Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-may-2023-week-2/pool-landscape-report-may-2023-week-2.md

 ### Hidden Surprise: Big Group Stake Moves to the Downside

-However, upon checking how much total ada was unstaked even recently, DeFi TVL seems to be only a fraction of the impact.
-From checking the current amout of Staked Ada today, versus
+However, upon checking how much total Ada was unstaked even recently, DeFi TVL seems to be only a fraction of the impact.
+From checking the current amout of Staked Ada today, versus April 1st.

 {% img src="staked_ada_may_15_2023.png" alt="staked_ada_may_15_2023" %}
 *Source: [CExplorer](https://cexplorer.io/)*<br><br>

+- April 1st: 68.4% Staked, ~24.78BAda
+- May 15th: 64.6% Staked, ~23.82BAda

+That about a -3.9% decline of 966MAda (just under 1BAda).
+The DeFi TVL raise from Jan 1st was about 94MAda.
+That's only a 10% impact.
+What else is going on?

-Well, you may be surprised to find there has been a significant decline in stake from four (4) major pool groups, including Binance!
+*Well*, you may be surprised to find there has been a *significant decline* in stake from four (4) major pool groups, including Binance!

 The first clue was the significant sudden drops in staking as seen in the image below: